Long QT Syndrome

 sudden death at a young age or have a relative with known LQTS.

-- Long QT syndrome is a rare heart disorder that disrupts the electrical activity of your
+Long QT syndrome is a rare heart disorder that upsets the electrical activity of your

 This electrical disruption can cause an abnormal heartbeat and even sudden death.